trustoverip/tswg-acdc-specification/spec/spec.md

 #### Information theoretic Security and perfect-security

-The highest level of cryptographic security with respect to a cryptographic secret (seed, salt, or private key) is called  information theoretic security[@ITPS].
+The highest level of cryptographic security with respect to a cryptographic secret (seed, salt, or private key) is called  information theoretic security[[ref: ITPS]].
 A cryptosystem that has this level of security cannot be broken algorithmically even if the adversary has nearly unlimited computing power including quantum computing.
 The system must be broken by brute force if at all.
 Brute force means that in order to guarantee success, the adversary must search for every combination of key or seed.
-A special case of information-theoretic security is called *perfect-security* [@ITPS].
+A special case of information-theoretic security is called *perfect-security* [[ref: ITPS]].
 Perfect-security means that the ciphertext provides no information about the key.
 There are two well-known cryptosystems that exhibit *perfect-security.
-The first is a One-time-pad (OTP) or Vernum Cipher [@OTP][@VCphr], and the other is Secret splitting [@SSplt], a type of secret sharing [@SShr] that uses the same technique as an OTP.
+The first is a One-time-pad (OTP) or Vernum Cipher [[ref: OTP]] [[ref: VCphr]], and the other is Secret splitting [[ref: SSplt]], a type of secret sharing [[ref: SShr]] that uses the same technique as an OTP.

 [//]: # (# Examples {#sec:annexC .informative} )